Ransomware can bring your business operations to a halt, encrypting sensitive data and forcing you to pay the attacker to regain access.

-Keeping your organization safe requires a fundamental shift toward prevention and away from simply detecting and requiring remediation after infection.
-The right architecture can make prevention real; you can use this checklist to implement a true prevention-based platform:
+Keeping your organization safe requires a fundamental shift toward prevention, and away from simple detection and remediation after infection.
+The right architecture can make prevention real.
+You can use this checklist to implement a true prevention-based platform.

-Identify all traffic on the network and block the unknown, potentially high-risk traffic.
+Identify all traffic on the network and block unknown, potentially high-risk traffic.

-Restrict access to SaaS-based tools for employees who have no business purpose for using them.
+Restrict access to SaaS-based tools for employees who have no business need for them.